cleentfaar/slack/README.md

 speed up the merging of your code.

+### Missing methods

+The following methods have not yet been implemented, why not contribute and add some yourself? files.delete* groups.info* pins.add pins.list pins.remove reactions.add reactions.get
+reactions.list
+reactions.remove
+rtm.start*
+team.accessLogs
+team.info
+users.getPresence*

+* = work/PR has started for this method

 ### Related packages

 - [Slack CLI](https://github.com/cleentfaar/slack-cli) - CLI application for all of the Slack API methods.